burakim/Kaptan-Field-Checker/README.md

 ```

 #### What does Kaptan support?
 Kaptan supports primitives, data structures that are in the Java collection library, and Strings.
-If you want to Kaptan support your custom data structure, you can make it happen by implementing **KaptanField** interface in your custom data structure.
+If you want to Kaptan support your custom data structure, you can make it happen by implementing a **KaptanField** interface into your custom data structure.

 ## License